manuh-L/powercli/README.md

 # vDS_csv.ps1 (v1.0)
-Creates virtual distributed switch from csv file

-.....the script still in dev phase 'the ultimate goal is to automate all the process of creation and migration of hosts & vms to vDS'
+Creates virtual distributed switch from csv file ".....the script still in dev phase 'the ultimate goal is to automate all the process of creation and migration of hosts & vms to vDS"